Proposed 30% tax band could see Irish taxpayers keep an extra 500 euro a year

 The Irish government’s tax advisory group has published papers that indicate a third income tax band could see up to a million taxpayers take home an extra 500 or 1,000 euro a year.

-Middle and high income earners would see “a direct increase in their net income” if such a measure was introduced, while low and modest income earners “would not directly benefit from this proposal”, the group said.
+Middle and high-income earners would see “a direct increase in their net income” if such a measure were introduced, while low and modest-income earners “would not directly benefit from this proposal”, the group said.

 In the tax strategy group papers published on Wednesday, as part of preparations for Budget 2023, the civil servant group advised on possible changes to income tax rates.

-There are currently two rates of tax in Ireland, one at 20% and a higher rate of 40% for earnings over 36,800 euro for individuals, and 45,800 euro for married one-earners.
+There are currently two rates of tax in Ireland, one at 20% and a higher rate of 40% for earnings over 36,800 euro for individuals, and 45,800 euro for married earners in one-income households.

 If adding a third band, the group outlines two options: income taxed at 30% for those earning 36,800-41,800 euro, which would cost the Exchequer 525 million euro a year.